 Mark has a BA in Sociology and Labour Studies from York University, a PGCE from Sunderland University, and an MEd in Curriculum Studies and Teacher Development from the University of Toronto.
-He has garnered 15 years of teaching and administrative experience in China, South Korea and Thailand.
+More recently, he received his Certificate in School Management and Leadership from Harvard University’s Graduate School of Education.

 Mark believes that the way forward in education is to ensure that the learning approach is student-centred, engaging and experiential, including the use of technology.
-He likes to create a learning environment where all students can flourish and, thereby, attain their full potential.
+As a leader, he envisions a collaborative process for the entire staff, which empowers everyone to co-create a learning ethos where students can thrive and attain their true potential.

 It's often said that children are naturally resilient, but today's generation of young people has faced unprecedented challenges.
 In the wake of the COVID-19 pandemic, children of all ages were forced to abandon the structure and security of their routines in favour of virtual learning at home.
 They were not able to socialise with their peers or interact with their teachers in person.
 When they did meet face-to-face again, they had to wear a mask and try to communicate in an entirely new way.